 I walked most of the day with Marco from Brazil before deciding listen to my feet and stop early today.

 I treated myself to a night in a real hotel.
 Fortunately the bathroom came equipped with a pilgrim clothes washer. …

 The main square was busy with locals enjoying a social Sunday visiting at the cafes.
-I greeted a few fellow pilgrims and stopped to chat with a table that sounded American.
-A father and two daughters said they were from San Francisco.
+I greeted a few fellow pilgrims and stopped to chat with some at the next table who sounded American.
+A father and two daughters who said they were from San Francisco.
 When I told them I was from Connecticut one of the girls said she had attended Yale and now works & lives in New Haven!
 Small world.